flapjs/FLAPJS-WebApp/COMPONENTS.md

 </html>
 ```

-NOTE: Since index.html should be served to the public, it should be in the dist directory.
+NOTE: Since index.html should be served to the public, it should be in the build directory.
 Any other source files we will write for the app will be placed in the src directory.
 Further explanation of why we enforce this separation is explained below.

 We use git for version control.
 This way, nothing gets lost.